Skip navigation

 Purpose

 The purpose of the Investment policy is to articulate the principles that govern the investment strategy of the University for investible funds entrusted to it.
+This policy also covers key aspects of investment governance, including investment due diligence, distribution, rebalancing and foreign currency management.

 Overview